 Turns out, their fears were justified.
 On November 1, the U.S. Forest Service published a report identifying 15 actions it could take to comply with the executive order.
 This list included “revising” the moratorium.
 To date, no one knows what the agency means by that — will they try to shrink the size of the withdrawal, limit the time its in place, or some combination of the two?

-She also said that there is no timeline for moving forward on this matter, but for those living in Arizona, revision is an important question with potentially profound repercussions.
+For those living in Arizona, revision is an important question with potentially profound repercussions.